Kerem School came into existence due to the vision and tenacity of one man, Stanley Frankfurt z”l

 strong sense of identity with Israel and the Jewish people.

-It is now not uncommon for children of pupils and even grandchildren of former pupils to attend the
+It is now not uncommon for children of past pupils, and even grandchildren of former pupils to attend the

 school – a true testament to its longevity and legacy.